-Want to learn something new, but worried you might not be quite ready for the study or book work?
-Tai Poutini Polytechnic can help you reach your career goals by helping you get ready for study and higher training.Whether you’re about to leave school for tertiary study, or you’re looking to get back into learning after a few years on-the-job, Tai Poutini Polytechnic’s New Zealand Certificate in Foundation Skills will get you ready to make top marks!With the support of encouraging tutors, you’ll learn the skills you need to succeed in your chosen study area.
+Tai Poutini Polytechnic can help you reach your career goals by getting you ready for study and higher training.Whether you’re about to leave school for tertiary study, or you’re looking to get back into learning after a few years on-the-job, Tai Poutini Polytechnic’s New Zealand Certificate in Foundation Skills will get you ready to make top marks!With the support of encouraging tutors, you’ll learn the skills you need to succeed in your chosen study area.
 You’ll also be encouraged to take responsibility for your own learning, with tips and suggestions of how to approach tertiary study, organise your time and be prepared for tests and assessments.You’ll also earn credits that contribute to your NCEA results, so it’s a great choice for students.The programme covers:

 - Development of reading and writing skills, particularly related to practical purpose and how to overcome potential barriers to your success.